 As a pet owner, you are probably very familiar with the necessity of spaying or neutering your pet dog.
 Not only will it help you with your dog’s future training endeavors, but it will also help protect the domestic dog as a species and eliminate several different health concerns.

 The spaying and neutering procedures are relatively routine these days, with more and more people understanding the importance of this step in their dog’s life.
-However, with any surgical procedure, your dog will need to go through a recovery period.
+However, with any surgical procedure, your dog must go through a recovery period.

 Here are six practical tips to remember to care for your dog after neutering or spaying.